General Assembly 2021

 What is it?

 General Assembly (GA) is the annual business meeting of the Presbyterian Church in America (PCA).
-The denomination’s pastors (Teaching Elders) and other church leaders (Ruling Elders) gather to study, discuss, debate, and decide biblical and ministry issues.
+Over 2000 attend as the denomination’s pastors (Teaching Elders) and other church leaders (Ruling Elders) gather to study, discuss, debate, and decide biblical and ministry issues.
 Visitors are welcome to observe the proceedings and may sit in the visitor’s section of the Assembly Hall.

 Why is GA important?